Paharpur Archaeological Museum

 Paharpur Archaeological Museum or Paharpur Museum Naogaon is a museum located in Naogaon, Bangladesh.
 It displays archaeological artifacts collected from the Somapura Mahavihara and its surrounding areas.
 The museum is located in Paharpur village of Paharpur Union, about 35 km north of Naogaon District and about 12 km south of Joypurhat District.
-The museum attracts 700 to 100 people on a typical working day.
-It is one of the 21 museums operated by the Bangladesh Department of Archaeology.
+The museum is one of the 21 museums operated by the Bangladesh Department of Archaeology.

 History

-In the 1960s, the then Department of Archaeology of Pakistan established a museum in the Buddhist monastery.
+In the 1960s, the then Department of Archaeology of Pakistan established a museum in a historic Buddhist monastery, Somapura Mahavihara.
 The monastery was declared a World Heritage Site in 1985.
 In response, a UNESCO-supported project demolished the old museum in 1994 and built a new museum building with four galleries.